Vietnam national under-17 football team

-The Vietnam national under-17 football team (Đội tuyển quốc gia U17 Việt Nam), also known as National U-16–U-17 Selection Team (Đội tuyển U-16–U-17 Quốc gia), represents Vietnam in football at an under-17 age level and is controlled by Vietnam Football Federation, the governing body for football in Vietnam.
+The Vietnam national under-17 football team (Đội tuyển quốc gia U17 Việt Nam), also known as National U-16–U-17 Selection Team (Đội tuyển U-16–U-17 Quốc gia), represents Vietnam in football at an under-16 and under-17 age level and is controlled by Vietnam Football Federation, the governing body for football in Vietnam.
 They are currently coached by Cristiano Roland.

 History

 The Vietnamese under-16 national team made their first international appearance in the 2000 AFC U-16 Championship as hosts.
-Lead by Phạm Văn Quyến and Phan Như Thuật, the team finished as group runners-up in the group stage, and advanced to the semi-finals.
+Led by Phạm Văn Quyến and Phan Như Thuật, the team finished as group runners-up in the group stage, and advanced to the semi-finals.
 There, they were defeated by Iran.
 In the third-place match to determine AFC's last representative for the 2001 FIFA U-17 World Championship, Vietnam suffered a 2–4 loss against Japan.

-As of 2025, this is Vietnam's best result in the tournament.
+Vietnam won their first title in 2006, being crowned champions at the AFF U-17 Championship.
+They went on to win their second regional title in 2010.

 In 2016, Vietnam passed the AFC U-16 Championship group stage for the second time, before being eliminated by Iran in the quarter-finals.

-At regional level, Vietnam had won three ASEAN U-16 Championship titles: in 2006, 2010 and 2017.
+A year later, Vietnam won the AFF U-17 Championship for the third time.

+Under coach Cristiano Roland, Vietnam won their fourth AFF title in 2026.
+Later in the year, after finishing first in their group and qualified to the quarter-finals at the 2026 AFC U-17 Asian Cup, Vietnam gained their first ever qualification to the FIFA U-17 World Cup.